 Most importantly, a construction lawyer has an intimate, expert understanding of both construction and construction law.
 A construction lawyer understands all stages, tasks, machinery, and other fine details that make-up a construction site.
 A construction lawyer is not a dabbling layman: he/ she has an expert understanding of the construction process, as well as the wide bulk of substantive law.

 What Does a Construction Lawyer Cover?

 A construction lawyer can help with a myriad of areas relevant to the construction process.
 A construction lawyer must have comprehensive knowledge of the planning, execution, and completion of a construction project in order to provide their specialized services.

-Some of the major areas a construction lawyer covers are:
+Some major areas a construction lawyer covers are:

 - Alternative Dispute Resolutions

 - Building permits